Give the tech they want most, for less.

 While budget and personal needs will dictate what kind of air purifier you want (whether it is for reducing allergens, odours or chemicals, etc.), you also need to ensure the device you choose is appropriate for the room or space you want covered.
 Air purifiers are rated with a coverage area (square feet).
 Measure your room and buy something that has a higher coverage.
 For instance, if you have a 200-square-foot room, buy an air purifier that is rated for a 300-square-foot room.

-In addition, you may want to look for additional features when choosing an air purifier, such as built-in humidifiers, quiet modes (for night time), smartphone or Internet control, remote control, or air quality indicators or displays.
+In addition, you may want to look for additional features when choosing an air purifier, such as built-in humidifiers, quiet modes (for nighttime), smartphone or Internet control, remote control, or air quality indicators or displays.

 Where to Place Your Air Purifier